Saturday, August 11, 2012

 Freezer corn

 Freezer corn day!
-Every summer my mom, sister Nicole and I take a day and process 4 bushels (5 dozen ears are in a bushel) of sweet corn from a local farmer's market and they usually throw in a few extra for good measure which is super nice.
-Then I throw in any other ears I have gotten from family members who have shared their extra.
+Every summer my mom, sister Nicole, and I take a day to process 4 bushels {5 dozen ears per bushel} of sweet corn from a local farmer's market.
+They usually throw in a few extra for good measure, and I add in any other ears I have gotten from family members who have shared.
+Overall, corn day has become a huge job.

-To prepare the corn for the freezer we shuck the ears pulling all the silks we can off and then rinse them.
-Then the corn is boiled several minutes until the color turns deep yellow.
-We cool the corn under cold sink water and then using a sharp knife cut the corn from the ear, careful to get all the pulp without digging into the cob.
-Then, using freezer baggies we use a 1cup measuring cup and scoop four cups of corn in each bag.
+To prepare the corn for the freezer we shuck the ears pulling off all the silks and outer leaves, then rinse each one in a bucket of water.
+The ears are then placed in waves in a large stock pot of boiling water.
+They are boiled for a few minutes until their color turns a deep golden yellow.
+Once the color has changed, the corn is removed from the water and placed in a sink of cold water to stop the cooking process and make it cooler to handle.
+Then, using either a sharp knife or a corn cob peeler, we remove the kernels and corn pulp from the ear without digging into the cob.
+Then, using gallon freezer baggies we use a 1cup measuring cup and scoop four cups of corn in each bag.
 Press all the air out and it will keep at least a year in the deep freeze.
+And voila, you have an easy side dish for lots of family meals until next corn season.

 No comments: